Skip to content

 Sunday hours: Sunday, 12:00–01:00

-Founded in 1975, Botafumeiro is Barcelona's grand seafood room, a white-jacketed temple to Galician shellfish at Carrer Gran de Gràcia 81 in Gràcia.
-The percebes, the grilled lobster and the seafood platters flown from the Galician markets are the order, and a full meal lands between €80 and €160 a head.
-It runs a long Sunday, noon to one in the morning, the most generous hours on this list.
+Founded in 1975, Botafumeiro is Barcelona's grand seafood room, a white-jacketed temple to Galician shellfish at Carrer Gran de Gracia 81 in Gracia.
+The percebes, the grilled lobster and the seafood platters flown in from the northern markets are the order, and a full meal lands between €80 and €160 a head.
+It keeps the most generous Sunday hours on this list, noon to one in the morning, kitchen open straight through.
 Book the counter to watch the shuckers work, or a banquette for a long Sunday lunch that has no reason to end.

 2